carlosgvaso/ReadWriteRegisterMutexes/README.md

 when different locks are used to lock the shared variable before incrementing it.

-The heavy contention benchmarks use 8 threads incrementing and decrementing the shared counter variable concurrently a set number of times per thread.
+The heavy contention benchmarks use 2, 4 and 8 threads incrementing and decrementing the shared counter variable concurrently a set number of times per thread.
 Half of the threads increment the counter, and the other half decrement the counter.
 This allows us to compare how threads perform in a heavy contention environment.